GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Static Linkage Check

 - **Static linkage check**: a process to identify the existence of _static linkage conflicts_ for a given classpath, by scanning Java classes and verifying the availability in the classpath.

-- **Static linkage report**: the outcome of a static linkage check.
-It reports zero or more _static linkage errors_.

-- **Linkage classpath**: the classpath which a static linkage check runs against.
-For a Maven project, a linkage classpath consists of the project's class files and the transitive dependencies induced by the direct dependencies in the project's pom.xml file.

-- **Class usage graph**: a directed graph that represents the relationship between classes in the linkage classpath.
-The nodes (vertex) of the graph correspond to Java classes and the directed edges are references between classes.
+- **Class usage graph**: a possibly cyclic directed graph of references between classes in the classpath.
+The nodes (vertices) of the graph correspond to Java classes and the directed edges are references between classes.
   For example, when 'Class A' has reference to 'Class B' on calling a method X, the class usage graph holds an edge between two nodes: